-H. STOCK BASED COMPENSATION
+H. STOCK BASED COMPENSATION:

-At June 30, 2000, the Company had both stock option plans and a stock purchase plan.
-In fiscal year 1997, the Company adopted SFAS No. 123, "Accounting for Stock-Based Compensation" SFAS No. 123 requires that companies either recognize compensation expense for grants of stock, stock options and other equity instruments based on fair value or provide pro forma disclosure of net income and earnings per share in the notes to the financial statements.
-The Company adopted the disclosure provisions of SFAS No. 123 in fiscal 1997 and has applied APB Opinion No. 25 and related interpretations in accounting for all of its stock option and employee stock purchase plans.
+At June 30, 2001, the Company had both stock option plans and a stock purchase plan.
+The Company has adopted SFAS No. 123, "Accounting for Stock-Based Compensation" SFAS No. 123 requires that companies either recognize compensation expense for grants of stock, stock options and other equity instruments based on fair value or provide pro forma disclosure of net income and earnings per share in the notes to the financial statements.
+The Company adopted the disclosure provisions of SFAS No. 123 and has applied APB Opinion No. 25 and related interpretations in accounting for all of its stock option and employee stock purchase plans.
 Compensation cost is measured as the excess, if any, of the fair market value of the Company's stock at the date of grant over the amount an individual must pay to acquire the stock.
-Compensation expense recognized for stock based compensation amounted to \$424,000, \$46,000, and \$0 for the fiscal years ended June 30, 2000, 1999, and 1998, respectively.
+Compensation expense recognized for stock based compensation amounted to \$411,000, \$424,000, and \$46,000 for the fiscal years ended June 30, 2001, 2000, and 1999, respectively.

-STOCK OPTION PLANS.
+STOCK OPTION PLANS

 The Company has five stock option plans.
 The 1982, 1991, and 1993 Stock Option Plans (the "Plans") provide for the granting of options to purchase an aggregate of not more than 1,950,000 shares of the Company's common stock to employees and directors.
 Under these plans, options are granted at not less than the fair value of the stock on the date of grant as determined by the Board.
 The terms of the options are established by the Board on an individual basis.
 The options generally vest between three and five years and have a maximum term of ten years.

-The 1997 Stock Option Plan (the "1997 Plan"), which the Board approved in June 1997, provides for the granting of options to purchase an aggregate of not more than 1,325,000 shares of the Company's common stock.
+The 1997 Stock Option Plan (the "1997 Plan"), which the Board approved in June 1997, provides for the granting of options to purchase an aggregate of not more than 2,650,000 shares, adjusted for a two-for-one stock split, of the Company's common stock.
 The Plan provides for the grant of non-qualified and incentive stock options to employees.
 Incentive stock options are granted at a price set by the Board of Directors not to be less than 100% of the fair value at the date of the grant.
 Non-qualified stock options are granted at not less than 50% of the fair value of the stock on the date of grant as determined by the Board.
 The options vest over five years and have a maximum term of ten years.
-In 1999, an amendment to the plan was adopted by the Board of Directors of the Corporation, which provided for an increase in the number of shares reserved for issuance under the Plan from 1,325,000 shares of common Stock to 2,325,000 and a reduction in the vesting period for future options from five to four years.
-With the implementation of the 1997 Plan, no further stock options were granted under the 1982 and 1991 Stock Option Plans.
+In 1999, an amendment to the plan was adopted by the Board of Directors of the Corporation, which provided for an increase in the number of shares reserved for issuance under the Plan from 2,650,000 shares, adjusted for a two-for-one stock split, of common Stock to 4,650,000 shares, adjusted for a two-for-one stock split, and a reduction in the vesting period for future options from five to four years.
+With the implementation of the

+1997 Plan, no further stock options were granted under the 1982 and 1991 Stock Option Plans.